Here are OOPs interview questions and answers for fresher as well experienced candidates to get their dream job.

 19) What are the different types of arguments?

-- Call by Value – Value passed will get modified only inside the function, and it returns the same value whatever it is passed it into the function.
+- Call by Value – Value passed will get modified only inside the function, and it returns the same value whatever it is passed into the function.

 - Call by Reference – Value passed will get modified in both inside and outside the functions and it returns the same or different value.

 20) What is the super keyword?

-Super keyword is used to invoke the overridden method which overrides one of its superclass methods.
+The super keyword is used to invoke the overridden method, which overrides one of its superclass methods.
 This keyword allows to access overridden methods and also to access hidden members of the superclass.

 It also forwards a call from a constructor, to a constructor in the superclass.

 21) What is method overriding?

 Method overriding is a feature that allows a subclass to provide the implementation of a method that overrides in the main class.
-This will overrides the implementation in the superclass by providing the same method name, same parameter and same return type.
+It will override the implementation in the superclass by providing the same method name, same parameter, and same return type.

 22) What is an interface?

 An interface is a collection of an abstract method.
-If the class implements an inheritance, and then thereby inherits all the abstract methods of an interface.
+If the class implements an interface, it thereby inherits all the abstract methods of an interface.

 23) What is exception handling?

 24) What are tokens?

-The token is recognized by a compiler, and it cannot be broken down into component elements.
-Keywords, identifiers, constants, string literals and operators are examples of tokens.
+A compiler recognizes a token, and it cannot be broken down into component elements.
+Keywords, identifiers, constants, string literals, and operators are examples of tokens.

 Even punctuation characters are also considered as tokens.
 Example: Brackets, Commas, Braces, and Parentheses.

 25) What is the main difference between overloading and overriding?

 Overloading is static Binding, whereas Overriding is dynamic Binding.
-Overloading is nothing but the same method with different arguments, and it may or may not return the same value in the same class itself.
+Overloading is nothing but the same method with different arguments, and it may or may not return the equal value in the same class itself.

-Overriding is the same method names with same arguments and return types associated with the class and its child class.
+Overriding is the same method names with the same arguments and return types associated with the class and its child class.

 26) What is the main difference between a class and an object?